Top pass defence

 Mopping up

-Often you can be left with distant Jackals in the far area, who've been crouching behind their shields and sending plasma balls your way.
+Often you can be left with distant Jackals in the far area, who've been crouching behind their shields and sending plasma balls your way (something you want to stay aware of in the heat of battle, else you can suddenly find yourself without a shield).
 Blowing them to kingdom come with carefully lobbed grenades is a lot of fun, especially when they make pathetic efforts to dive clear.
 Too late, beak-face!

 Protected passenger